RedisJSON/RedisJSON/docs/index.md

 * Documents are stored as binary data in a tree structure, allowing fast access to sub-elements
 * Typed atomic operations for all JSON values types

-RedisJSON is developed with <3 at [Redis Labs](https://redislabs.com).
+RedisJSON is developed with <3 at [Redis](https://redis.com).
 The source code is available
 at: [https://github.com/RedisJSON/RedisJSON](https://github.com/RedisJSON/RedisJSON)

 ## Quickstart